OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 Before migration, write [Integration Tests](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.IntegrationTests/README.md) to cover any behavior of the endpoint that will be observed when a request reaches the controller action.

 There's normally no need to add test cases that exercise shared functionality (e.g. implmented middleware, model binding).
 If you're writing new shared functionality that's required for your migration, accompany that with a separate test suite that exercises that new shared functionality.

-### Scrubbing

-Because certain values in an endpoint response (GUIDs, timestamps etc.) can change per invocation we scrub these values automatically before the output is checked.
-The scruber methods are all in [`ApprovalTestExtensions`](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Tests.Common/Support/ApprovalTestExtensions.cs).

 ### Migrating Legacy Responders (Legacy Nancy Request Processing)